Free Pattern: Cozy Mittens You’ll Love to Knit

 Round 6: *K2Tog; repeat from * to end of round (8 stitches)..

-Cut yarn (leave a 6 inch tail) and pull through yarn needle.
-Thread through the remaining stitches and pull tight.
+Cut yarn (leave a 6 inch tail) and then pull through yarn needle.
+Then thread through the remaining stitches and pull tight.
 Pull yarn through to inside of mitten and secure on the inside.

 Hand (Right):